SubnauticaNitrox/DiscordBot/README.md

 ## Setup

-1. Ask for the token (as opposed to reset)
+1. Ask for the Discord bot token (as opposed to reset)
-2. Create "appsettings.Development.json" file and set the token value.
+2. Create "appsettings.Development.json" file and set the `Token` + `GuildId`.
+See below for appsettings.json template.
 3. Add the bot to your private server by following the steps (bot invite URL is generated [here](https://discord.com/developers/applications/405122994348752896/oauth2/url-generator)): https://discord.com/api/oauth2/authorize?client_id=405122994348752896&permissions=17179943952&scope=bot
-4. Execute `dev-run.sh` script.
+4. Deploy the bot or run it locally in development mode for testing.

-## Deploy
+## Deploy (docker)

  - With the Rider IDE you can connect to a docker host via SSH to push & build the container remotely.
  - To build it from CLI, see below.